Back to Blog

 Are pull-up assist bands worth buying in Singapore?

 Absolutely.
 Most Singapore gyms don't provide assist bands, and assisted pull-up machines feel unnatural compared to bands.
-I've used bands at over 40 gyms across the island — they work everywhere and cost less than two months of premium gym membership.
-The Bodylastics set at $40 pays for itself quickly compared to always needing gyms with specific machines.
+I've used bands at over 40 gyms across the island — they work everywhere and pay for themselves quickly compared to always needing gyms with specific machines.

 How long do resistance bands last in Singapore's humidity?